VirtualFlyBrain/VFB_2/specs/functional_specs.md

 The main 3D view should provide a surface 'glass' rendered background with selected objects viable inside:
 * Anatomy should appear as solid surface rendered objects with the option to adjust transparency if required.
-* Expression data should aim to be be rendered as particles rather than attempting to give it an atificial surface - This will need to be investigated further dependant on trials.
+* Expression data should aim to be rendered as particles rather than attempting to give it an artificial surface - This will need to be investigated further dependent on trials.
-* Neurons could be handled as either anatomy or expression dependant on the quality of the data and discussin based on trials.
+* Neurons could be handled as either anatomy or expression dependent on the quality of the data and discussion based on trials.

-Within the 3D view a vitual frame will indicate the current slice being shown in the 2D slice viewer (see below).
+Within the 3D view a virtual frame will indicate the current slice being shown in the 2D slice viewer (see below).

 #### Point of interest

 There will be a rendered marker indicating the current selected point - this is also the XYZ central point for navigation purposes.

-Note:The initial suggestion for the 3D marker is three 2D (but solid with a minimal 3D volume) circles on the 3 planes appearing as a circle with a cross from the major planes.
-This would be shown a a circle only on the slice viewer to avoid obscuring the actual point of interest.
+Note: The initial suggestion for the 3D marker is three 2D (but solid with a minimal 3D volume) circles on the 3 planes appearing as a circle with a cross from the major planes.
+This would be shown a circle only on the slice viewer to avoid obscuring the actual point of interest.

-The point of interst should be manually selectable on either the 3D of 2D views and be maintained in sync (moving the slice view if nessasary).
-In addition adjusting the x,y or z controls will update the point of interest and views accordingly.
+The point of interest should be manually selectable on either the 3D of 2D views and be maintained in sync (moving the slice view if necessary).
+In addition adjusting the x, y or z controls will update the point of interest and views accordingly.

 ##### Selected area/point
-a separate subwindow will show all data available for the selecte point of interest this will consist of:
+a separate sub-window will show all data available for the selected point of interest this will consist of:
 * any anatomy at this position,
 * any expression pattern / neuron individuals with thresholded expression at this point.
-Although anatomy data should be relatively limited the individuals maybe numourus (if not now then soon) so will require a nested view / tree or some sort to make results easier to interpret.
+Although anatomy data should be relatively limited the individuals maybe numerous (if not now then soon) so will require a nested view / tree or some sort to make results easier to interpret.

 Discussion: The point of interest could be a single voxel, a voxel with a fixed radius or of user variable size?
-Is 2D or 3D area selection practicle or useful in a 3D volume?
+Is 2D or 3D area selection practical or useful in a 3D volume?

 #### 2D Slice viewer

-This will be a subwindow which can be varied in size control of which is provided by the main windows (3D viewers) controls.
+This will be a sub-window which can be varied in size control of which is provided by the main windows (3D viewers) controls.
 The only control in this window will be a vertical distance slider should be provided at one side to allow the user to scroll in depth without adjusting the point of interest.
 Ideally when the mouse is over the slice viewer the mouse scroll should adjust the distance for more familiar navigation.
 The viewer will display the same objects as with the 3D browser and colours must be consistent.
 Selection of a point on the slice viewer should update the pint of interest in all views and the selected results window.

-Discussion:  I suggest limiting to fixed plane views (frontal/saggittal/tranverse) to simplify the calculations as most users barely move beyond the standard frontal plane.
-It would also be nice to enable multiple slice views to be opened enabling multiple syncronised planes to be viewed simultanously.
+Discussion:  I suggest limiting to fixed plane views (frontal/sagittal/transverse) to simplify the calculations as most users barely move beyond the standard frontal plane.
+It would also be nice to enable multiple slice views to be opened enabling multiple syncronised planes to be viewed simultaneously.
 This could be managed on the 3D main window by differing line styled frames.

 #### Anatomy